 - cloud platforms

 Connected vehicles are software- and data-centric; they get new features, software updates, and patches by connecting to data platforms.
-IoT devices will allow millions of connected cars to receive valuable information via over-the-air software updates to improve safety on the roads.
+IoT devices together with fleet tracking software development solutions will allow millions of connected cars to receive valuable information via over-the-air software updates to improve safety on the roads.

 The number of installed connectivity units in vehicles is likely to increase by 67% between 2018 and 2020.

-5G & DSRC are the answers to connectivity issues
+5G & DSRC to answer the connectivity issues

 Since connected cars have to “talk” and “listen” to other objects and traffic participants in real time, communication technology is one of the top concerns.
 But what do we currently have?
 Wi-Fi and 4G LTE aren’t reliable or seamless enough to keep everyone safe on the road.